osrf/gazebo_tutorials/ftu/tutorial4.md

 1. Exit the Model Editor by going to `File` and select `Exit Model Editor`.
 Gazebo should now switch back to normal simulation mode.
 Hit the Play button to continue running the simulation.
 If you want to edit the model again later, just right click on it and select `Edit Model` from the context menu.

-1. Feel free to play around with the Joint controller on the right panel to move the vehicle.
+1. Feel free to play around with the Joint Controller on the right panel to move the vehicle.